rafchoh/Distributed-Applications/README.md

 sqllocaldb.exe delete

-2. Delete the Migrations folder and everything App_Data folder too!
+2. Delete the Migrations folder and everything in App_Data folder too!

 3. Create new database (check if u have selected Core/Data from the dropbox):